AI Summary (2025–2026):

 The Venomline Standard (Temperament First):

-Want the shortcut?
-Don’t fall in love with a single puppy photo.
-Ask for: adult temperament video, parent temperament, production consistency, and contract clarity.
+Here’s the shortcut most buyers never use: don’t fall in love with a single puppy photo.
+Ask for proof of stability: adult temperament video, parent temperament, production consistency, and contract clarity.

 Core Temperament Traits: What a Well-Bred American Bully Should Feel Like at Home